queilawithaQ/documentation/_general/projects/skipping-builds.md

 ## Configuring Branches

-You can run builds for all branch, exclude branches from triggering builds, and run builds only for certain branches.
+You can run builds for all branches, only certain branches or exclude branches.
 The default behavior is to run builds for all branches.

 ### Excluding Branches From Triggering Builds